-My personal opinion on free check engine light services and a video at the bottom from a morning show with another opinion on the free diagnosis.
-There are a few companies offering a no charge scan of your vehicle to let you know why the engine light is on.
+This is my personal opinion on free check engine light services.
+At the bottom is a video from a local morning show with yet another opinion on the free diagnosis.
+There are a few companies offering no charge scans of your vehicle.
+The goal is to tell you why the engine light is on.
 In fact, recently more businesses have been jumping on the bandwagon to bring new customers into stores.

-Telling drivers what code is set in memory doesn't really tell them exactly what's wrong with the car.
-Also most of these businesses offering the free scan will not clear the codes to see if it's an intermittent problem.
+Unfortunately, telling drivers what code is set in memory doesn't really tell them exactly what's wrong with the car.
+Also most of these businesses offering the free scan won't clear the codes to see if it's an intermittent problem.
 This can be a logical first step in diagnosis.
 If you're in California or Hawaii they'll say it's against the law to clear them.

 In other States they might say it's store policy not to erase codes.
 This means you roll out the way you rolled in, with the light on.
 This can surprise people.
-Keep in mind, that some stores clear them anyway even if it's against store policy, because ultimately the person holding the scanner has the power to make the final decision.
+Keep in mind, that some stores clear them anyway even if it's against store policy.
+Ultimately the person holding the scanner has the power to make the final decision.

 I don't want to mention any brand names for obvious reasons.
 Still I'm sure you've seen and heard these companies advertising heavily on both television and radio.
 Just a few examples are a popular automotive parts company and one of the largest franchise transmission services.

-You can probably guess who I speak of.
-These companies would not be throwing down plenty of advertising dollars if this service did not create a generous amount of revenue or at-least a positive return on investment for their companies.
+You can probably guess who I'm talking about.
+These companies would not be throwing down plenty of advertising dollars if this service didn't create a generous amount of revenue or at-least a positive return on investment for their companies.